sunfishcode/basic-text/docs/BasicText.md

  - Perform [From Unicode string to Basic Text string].
  - If the stream is non-empty and doesn't end with U+A, append a U+A.

-### From Basic Text stream to Unicode stream
+### From Unicode stream to Basic Text stream, strict

 To convert a [Unicode] stream into a Basic Text stream in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
  - When [*BOM Compatibility*] is enabled, insert a U+FEFF at the beginning of the stream.
- - Perform [From Basic Text string to Unicode string].
+ - Perform [From Unicode string to BasicText string, strict].
  - If the stream is non-empty and doesn't end with U+A, error with "Basic Text stream must be empty or end with newline".

 [Pre-NFC Table]: #pre-nfc-table
 [Main Table]: #main-table
 [From Unicode string to Basic Text string]: #from-unicode-string-to-basic-text-string
-[From Basic Text string to Unicode string]: #from-basic-text-string-to-unicode-string
+[From Unicode string to Basic Text string, strict]: #from-unicode-string-to-basic-text-string-strict
 [*BOM Compatibility*]: #options

 #### Options